Install Free

 Connection setup

-SonarLint for Visual Studio provides a connection wizard to help you set up Connected Mode with SonarQube or SonarCloud.
-Please see the Connected Mode setup page for detailed instructions to setup Connected Mode and bind your project.
+SonarQube for Visual Studio provides a connection wizard to help you set up connected mode with SonarQube (Server, Cloud) or SonarQube Community Build.
+Please see the Connected mode setup page for detailed instructions to set up connected mode and bind your project.

 Sharing your setup